troclaux/notes/kubernetes.md

 ### cluster management

-- Namespace: creates isolated environments within the cluster
+- Namespace: way to organize and isolate resources (Deployments, Pods, Services, etc) within a kubernetes cluster
-  - groups related resources (pods, services, deployments, etc)
   - resources go to `default` namespace if a namespace isn't specified
 - ResourceQuota: limits CPI, memory and storage per namespace
 - LimitRange: sets minimum and maximum resource limits for pods